farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 # Value Objects and Reuse

-Looking for value objects among entity properties is one of my favorite lessons from Domain Driven Design.
+Looking for value objects among entity members is one of my favorite lessons from Domain Driven Design.
 Here's a quick overview.

-I can't count how many times I've seen types overflowing with properties, and the properties clearly have implicit groups.
-Spend a moment to list implicit concepts you see in `User`.
+I can't count how many times I've seen types overflowing with members, and the members clearly form implicit groups or concepts.
+Spend a moment identifying implicit concepts in the following `User` example.

 ```cs
 class User{